Federal Government support for tourism businesses

 To be eligible to recieve assistance you must have 19 or less Full Time Equivalent (FTE) employees.

 The Entrepreneurs' Programme is the Australian Government’s flagship initiative for business competitiveness and productivity.
 The Tourism Partnerships section provides groups of tourism businesses in northern Australia with access to an experienced Business Facilitator for 12 months.
-Each group will create a Tourism Partnerships Action Plan so they can identify opportunities and strategies for working together on common tourism business interests.
 Individual tourism businesses can also access services through the Entrepreneurs' Programme, such as a Business Evaluation.
-Following the development of a Tourism Partnerships action plan, the group of businesses may be eligible to apply for a Business Growth Grant.
+The guidelines for the Business Growth Grants services have recently changed.
+Businesses should review the Business Management – Grant opportunity guidelines before applying.

 Indigenous Business Sector Strategy